 Underwater debris screen booms are sometimes used at intake screens to deflect logs, trash, ice, and sometimes even to prevent boats from being carried into the intake.
 Floating booms are installed an adequate distance upstream from high velocity zones that surround intakes.
-Boom is designed to divert logs, trash and other floating debris into a designated collection area like a spill way, dam over flow, trash sluiceway, or navigation lock.
+A boom is designed to divert logs, trash, and other floating debris into a designated collection areas, such as a spill way, dam overflow, trash sluiceway, or navigation lock.

 Other Debris Boom Options:

 In addition to the steel mesh option shown above, we also offer several other debris barriers that can assist in debris containment and water pollution prevention.

 - Standard Debris & Trash Boom